jcsaezal/pmctrack/README.md

 	CONFIG_PMCTRACK=y

+#### Additional requirements

-The kernel headers for the patched Linux version must be installed on the system as well.
+The kernel headers for the current Linux version must be installed on the system as well.
 This is necessary for a successful out-of-tree build of PMCTrack's kernel module.
 An out-of-tree-ready Makefile can be found in the sources for the different flavors of the kernel module.

 Most PMCTrack user-level components are written in C, and do not depend on any external library, (beyond the libc, of course).
 A separate Makefile is provided for _libpmctrack_ as well as for the various command-line tools.
 As such, it should be straightforward to build these software components on most Linux distributions.